jarihte/circlesub/README.md

 This project demonstrates the usage of:
 * Solana Pay QR Codes using the Solana token
-* StableThread transactions rather than using frontend polling
+* StableThread transactions rather than using frontend polling (original submission had polling)
 * Twitch Solana tipping integration

 This project was created for the [Solana Riptide Hackathon](https://solana.com/riptide)